Asteroids, comets, meteors, and meteorites. What are they, and how can we tell them apart?

 The path through the solar system is a rocky road.
 Asteroids, comets, Kuiper Belt Objects – all kinds of small bodies of rock, metal, and ice are in constant motion as they orbit the Sun.
 But what’s the difference between them, anyway?
 And why do these miniature worlds fascinate space explorers so much?
 The answer is profound: They may hold the keys to a better understanding of where we all come from.

 Asteroids are rocky, airless worlds that orbit our Sun.
 They are remnants left over from the formation of our solar system, ranging in size from the length of a car to about as wide as a large city.
 Asteroids are diverse in composition; some are metallic while others are rich in carbon, giving them a coal-black color.
 They can be “rubble piles,” loosely held together by their own gravity, or they can be solid rocks.

 Other asteroids (and comets) follow different orbits, including some that enter Earth’s neighborhood.
 These are called near-Earth objects, or NEOs.
-We can actually keep track of the ones we have discovered and predict where they are headed.
+We track the ones we have discovered, and predict where they are headed.
 The Minor Planet Center (MPC) and Jet Propulsion Laboratory’s Center for Near Earth Object Studies (CNEOS) do that very thing.
-Telescopes around the world and in space are used to spot new asteroids and comets, and the MPC and CNEOS, along with International colleagues, calculate where those asteroids and comets are going and determine whether they might pose an impact threat to Earth.
+Telescopes around the world and in space are used to spot new asteroids and comets.
+The MPC and CNEOS, along with International colleagues, calculate where those asteroids and comets are going and determine whether they might pose an impact threat to Earth.